Shreyas7044/Twitter-Bot/README.md

-# Twitter-Bot
+# Twitter Hashtag Bot – Python

-An automated Twitter bot built with Python and Tweepy that retweets, likes, and follows users based on specific hashtags.
-Easily configurable and beginner-friendly, this project demonstrates Twitter API usage, automation, and ethical bot deployment.
+An automated Twitter bot built using Python and Tweepy that can retweet, like, and follow users based on specific hashtags.

+---

+## 🚀 Features
+- Retweets tweets with selected hashtags
+- Likes tweets automatically
+- Follows users who tweet with chosen hashtags
+- Configurable delay to prevent account bans

+---

+## 🛠️ Technologies Used
+- Python 3
+- Tweepy
+- Twitter Developer API